ggirelli/gg-shiny/README.md

 gg-shiny
 ===

-Web-interface apps, powered by R-Shiny and plotly, to easily generate plots for a variety of projects.
+Web-interface apps, powered by [R-shiny](https://shiny.rstudio.com/) and [plotly](https://plot.ly/), to easily generate plots for a variety of projects.

 ### Installation
 ```